SS Edmund Fitzgerald: Rogue wave hypothesis

 A group of three rogue waves, often called "three sisters," was reported in the vicinity of Edmund Fitzgerald at the time she sank.
-The "three sisters" phenomenon is said to occur on Lake Superior as a result of a sequence of three rogue waves forming that are one-third larger than normal waves.
+The "three sisters" phenomenon is said to occur on Lake Superior and refers to a sequence of three rogue waves forming that are one-third larger than normal waves.
 The first wave introduces an abnormally large amount of water onto the deck.
 This water is unable to fully drain away before the second wave strikes, adding to the surplus.
 The third incoming wave again adds to the two accumulated backwashes, quickly overloading the deck with too much water.

 Captain Cooper of Arthur M. Anderson reported that his ship was "hit by two 30 to 35 foot seas about 6:30 p.m., one burying the aft cabins and damaging a lifeboat by pushing it right down onto the saddle.
 The second wave of this size, perhaps 35 foot, came over the bridge deck."
 Cooper went on to say that these two waves, possibly followed by a third, continued in the direction of Edmund Fitzgerald and would have struck about the time she sank.
 This hypothesis postulates that the "three sisters" compounded the twin problems of Edmund Fitzgerald's known list and her lower speed in heavy seas that already allowed water to remain on her deck for longer than usual.

-The "Edmund Fitzgerald" episode of the 2010 television series Dive Detectives features the wave-generating tank of the National Research Council's Institute for Naval Technology in St. John's, and the tank's simulation of the effect of a 17 m rogue wave upon a scale model of Edmund Fitzgerald.
+The "Edmund Fitzgerald episode of the 2010 television series Dive Detectives features the wave-generating tank of the National Research Council's Institute for Naval Technology in St. John's, and the tank's simulation of the effect of a 17 m rogue wave upon a scale model of Edmund Fitzgerald.
 The simulation indicated such a rogue wave could almost completely submerge the bow or stern of the ship with water, at least temporarily.